Applying For Divorce In Australia

 Other Things To Consider When Applying For Divorce In Australia

-It is always advisable that an applicant for divorce must seek professional legal advice before applying for divorce.
+It is always advisable that an applicant for divorce must seek professional legal advice before applying for a divorce.
 It is because there may be many other potential issues that may be relevant and/or their effect may not be obvious to an applicant.
 For instance, legal advice is highly recommended where:

 there are under 18 children